OliverHeilmann/AI-HeuristicSearch-SudokuSolver/readme.md

 ![Deepcopy Impact](/images/deepcopy.png "Deepcopy showing significant performance limiter")

-By replacing Deepcopy with the cPickle equivalent (a C compiled version of Deepcopy), total time taken to complete the coursework tests reduced by ~30%, as outlined in the table presented above.
+By replacing Deepcopy with the cPickle equivalent (a C compiled version of Deepcopy), total time taken to complete the coursework tests reduced by ~30%, as outlined in the table presented above. _Note that initially, a custom deepcopy function was tested but yielded no improvement and was therefore abandoned – the code remains and is commented out however._

 **_Note that cPickle is part of Python3 standard library so is acceptable for use in this coursework._**